platelminto/parse-torrent-title/README.md

 print info # All details that were parsed
 ```

-PTN works well for both movies and TV episodes.
+PTN works well for both movies and TV seasons & episodes.
 All meaningful information is
-extracted and returned together in a dictionary.
-The text which could not be
+extracted and returned in a dictionary.
+Text which couldn't be
 parsed is returned in the `excess` field.

 ### Movies